ashwath-ramesh/setting-up-a-linux-vm/README.md

 ## 5. Install python libraries
 - use the pip freeze command to create a requirements.txt file from the packages installed in your current environment.
-Run command: pip freeze > requirements.txt (or) pip install requests beautifulsoup3 pandas
+- Run command: pip freeze > requirements.txt
+- pip install requests beautifulsoup3 pandas (or) pip install -r requirements.txt

 ## Note on Authentication (SSH keys & passwords)
 ### SSH Keys